Open-Attestation/oa-verify/README.md

 - Has the document been tampered with ?
 - Is the issuance state of the document valid ?
-- Is the document issuer identity valid ? (see [identity proof](https://www.openattestation.com/docs/docs-section/how-does-it-work/issuance-identity))
+- Is the document issuer identity valid ? (see [identity proof](https://docs.tradetrust.io/docs/topics/verifying-documents/issuer-identity))

-A wrapped document (shown below) created using [Open Attestation](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation) would be required.
+An issued TradeTrust document (shown below) would be required.

 > **NOTE:** The document shown below is valid and has been issued on the goerli network